nauqh/resonances/README.md

 Additional details about the data can be accessed via the [Spotify Developer](https://developer.spotify.com/documentation/web-api) platform.
 The code for the extraction process can be found in the associated [repository](https://github.com/nauqh/Resonance).

 ### 2. Storage and Retrieval

+Following the extraction process, the acquired data will be subsequently loaded into a centralized database for further processing, which includes transformation into a machine-readable format.
+As outlined in the preceding section, the data obtained from the Spotify API comprises three primary categories:
+- **Artist data** encompasses comprehensive information pertaining to the performing artist, including but not limited to genres, popularity, images, and external urls.
+- **Song metadata** contains a diverse set of attributes related to the song, encompassing details such as genres, album information, release date, and popularity.
+- **Audio features** encapsulates audio-related metrics for a given song, encompassing factors such as valence, danceability, mode, loudness, and instrumentalness.